 Anytime unusual wear is noticed, rotate the tires as soon as possible, check for proper tire inflation pressure, and check for damaged tires or wheels.
 If the unusual wear continues after the rotation, check the wheel alignment.
-See When It Is Time for New Tires ⇔ 282 and Wheel Replacement ⇔ 286.

 Use this rotation pattern when rotating the tires.